-A stack is a collection of ROS resources that you can manage as a single unit.
+A stack is a collection of Resource Orchestration Service (ROS) resources that you can manage as a single unit.
 You can create, update, or delete a stack to create, update, or delete a collection of resources.

 |Create a stack||When you create a stack, you must select a template and configure template parameters, stack policies, and deletion protection.|

 |View information about a stack||You can view basic information about a stack on the stack management page.|

 |Update a stack||To modify only the current template and configurations of a specified stack while leaving the region unchanged, you must update the stack.|

 |Recreate a stack||To modify the current template and configurations of a specified stack and the region where the stack resides, you must recreate the stack.|

 |Delete a stack||When you no longer need a stack and its resources, you can delete the stack and all of its associated resources from the specified execution accounts within the specified regions.|